vjkr66/my-to-do-list-app/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to replace "yourusername" with your GitHub username and provide a demo link if you have one.
+Feel free to replace "vjkr66" with your GitHub username and provide a demo link if you have one.
 This README file should help other developers and users understand how to use and contribute to the project.

 Let me know if you'd like to add any more details!